Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## TypeScript

-Not technically a language, but adds types to JavaScript which makes it possible to use with an IDE and reduces the number of errors so drastically it feels like a new language.
+Not technically a language, but adds types to JavaScript.
+This enhances IDE use and reduces the number of errors so drastically it feels like a new language.
 Made me realise I didn't hate static typing, I just hated C++.

 ## Bash